 - The Mighty Crusaders mini-series served as this for the DCU versions of the Red Circle heroes before their rights reverted to Archie Comics.

-- This also happened with the Adam Warlock series from the 1970s—after Marvel cancelled it in the middle of an epic story arc involving Warlock killing himself so that he would not become the Magus, his future/past evil self, Jim Starlin finished up in whatever books he could get his hands on, including a few issues of Strange Tales, the Marvel Team-Up Annual, Marvel Two-in-One Annual, and the Avengers Annual.
+- This also happened with the Adam Warlock series from the 1970s.
+After Marvel cancelled it in the middle of an epic story arc involving Warlock killing himself so that he would not become the Magus, his future/past evil self and Thanos preparing to commit a cosmic genocide, Jim Starlin finished up in whatever books he could get his hands on, including a few issues of Strange Tales, the Marvel Team-Up Annual, Marvel Two-in-One Annual, and the Avengers Annual.

 - Dwayne Mcduffie's final comic book, Milestone Forever, tied up most of the hanging plot threads from Static, Hardware, Icon and Blood Syndicate, each of which had been cancelled mid-storyline over fifteen years earlier.
 It also provided an explanation for the characters' sudden appearances in the DC Universe.

-- The 90's revival of Peter Cannon, Thunderbolt was cancelled after only 12 issues, leaving some hanging plot threads.
-This lead to Thunderbolt's final battle with his nemesis Andreas being depicted in an issue Justice League Quarterly.
+- The 90s revival of Peter Cannon, Thunderbolt was cancelled after only 12 issues, leaving some hanging plot threads.
+This led to Thunderbolt's final battle with his nemesis Andreas being depicted in an issue of Justice League Quarterly.

 - The Michael Lane Azrael series was cancelled before the story could be resolved.
 Writer David Hine was allowed to finish out Azrael's story via a Bat Family Crossover that ran through Batman, Red Robin and Gotham City Sirens.